Rudra2198/Rudra2198/README.md

 ## About me

 - 🔭 I’m currently working on improving my skills
-- 🌱 I’m currently learning java & kotlin
+- 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on Projects
 - 💬 Ask me about Tech, PC specs, Games, and collabs
 - 📫 Reach me at rudrapatel.rhp@gmail.com